WW1 and Dennis Huntington (1891-1956)

 HMS Ramillies, HMS Birkenhead and the naval base Devonport (Vivid I) during WW1

-The joy of digging deep into your ancestors life, is it brings you closer as you dicover more about their lives.
-Just little insights into their every day comings and goings, opening up windows through which we get the briefest of glimpses, allowing us to know them just a little bit more.
+The joy of delving into your ancestors' lives is that it brings you closer as you uncover more about their existence.
+These small insights into their daily routines open windows through which we catch the briefest glimpses, allowing us to know them just a little better.

-My Grandad, Dennis Huntington, was born on 11 December, 1891, in Little Smeaton, West Yorkshire.
-He enlisted for the Navy on 2nd March 1916 and was assigned to Vivid I in Devonport.
-From his records, we know he was small in stature at only 5 feet 4.5 inches and a 37 inch chest.
+My Grandad, Dennis Huntington, was born on December 11, 1891, in Little Smeaton, West Yorkshire.
+He enlisted in the Navy on March 2, 1916, and was assigned to Vivid I in Devonport.
+From his records, we know he was small in stature, standing only 5 feet 4.5 inches tall with a 37-inch chest.

-Although there is a ship called Vivid - Vivid I was used as one of the nominal bases, which were established for personnel on detached duty and attached to HMS Vivid for accounting purposes.
-Historically if sailors were not assigned to a ship they would not get paid hence shore duties were assigned to ship names.
+Although there is a ship called Vivid, Vivid I was used as one of the nominal bases established for personnel on detached duty and attached to HMS Vivid for accounting purposes.
+Historically, if sailors were not assigned to a ship, they would not get paid, so shore duties were assigned ship names.

 Vivid I was the Seamanship, Signalling and Telegraphy School in Devonport.